magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - The request is a POST that will timeout after 60 seconds
 - Includes headers:
   - `Content-Type: application/json`
   - If you have an API key, `Authorization: Bearer <hashedKey>`, where `<hashedKey>` is the SHA-256 hash of your API key encoded as a hexadecimal string.
 You can generate an API key [here](https://magicsandbox.ai/api-key).
-See below code snippets that generate `hashedKey`.
+See below code snippets that generate `hashedKey`
 - Includes the body `{ id, args, options, userInfo, app }`, where:
   - `id` is the fully resolved Function name, author.name@version
   - `args`, `options` were the arguments to [requestFunction](#requestfunction)